James Mitchell Varnum

 General James Mitchell Varnum, wife Martha Child inset.

-Varnum resigned his commission in 1779, and was a delegate to the Continental and Confederation Congress, as well as one of two “supreme” judges appointed to the Northwest Territory.
-He died in Marietta, Ohio in January 1789.

 Early life

 James Mitchell Varnum was born in Dracut, Province of Massachusetts Bay.
 As a young man he matriculated at Harvard College only to transfer to the college in the English Colony of Rhode Island and Providence Plantations, more commonly known as "Rhode Island College" (the college later named Brown University), He graduated with honors in the college's first graduating class in September 1769.
 In Rhode Island he met his future wife, Martha "Patty" Child, whom he married on February 2, 1770.

 He then studied law under Rhode Island Attorney General Oliver Arnold and was admitted to the bar in 1771.
 He settled in East Greenwich, Rhode Island and pursued the practice of law.
 He began construction of his home, a colonial mansion now known as the Varnum House, in 1773.